-The procedure for challenging the suitability of accommodation offered, and the courts' powers where a challenge is successful.
+The procedure for challenging the suitability of an offer of homelessness accommodation, and the courts' powers where a challenge is successful.

-Whilst a local authority must take into account the needs of the individual applicant in making a decision as to whether accommodation is suitable at the time of the offer, it is not required to set out its reasons in the letter offering accommodation as to why it considered that a property was suitable for the applicant.
+A local authority must consider the needs of the individual person when deciding whether accommodation is suitable at the time of the offer.
+The authority is not required to set out its reasons as to why it considered that a property was suitable for the person in the decision letter.

-In the event of a review, normally the accommodation must be suitable as the facts stand at the date of review.
-However, in certain circumstances the court may hold that in the interests of fairness the facts are to be considered at the date of the original decision, for example when the applicant refused the original offer of accommodation on grounds of suitability.
+Usually the accommodation must be suitable as the facts stand at the date of review.
+In some circumstances the court might hold that in the interests of fairness the facts are to be considered at the date of the original decision, for example when a person refused an offer of accommodation on grounds of suitability.
 Local authorities are not obliged to leave accommodation empty until the conclusion of a review.
-If the review found that the accommodation was not suitable then the duty to the applicant under section 193 would not have been discharged.

 There is only a statutory right to one review of suitability.
 A request for review must be made within 21 days of the decision that the accommodation is suitable.

-If the reviewing officer upholds the decision that the accommodation is suitable, the applicant can appeal to the County Court on a point of law.
+If the reviewing officer upholds the decision that the accommodation is suitable, a person can appeal to the County Court on a point of law.
 The County Court can quash the decision, or vary a decision of suitable to not suitable.

 Judicial review of suitability of interim accommodation

-The High Court can quash a decision for failure to have regard to relevant factors in deciding on suitability, and require a new one.
-It is not open to the court to vary a decision of suitable to not suitable.
+The court can quash a decision for failure to have regard to relevant factors in deciding on suitability, and require a new one.
+It cannot vary a decision of suitable to not suitable.

-In a complaint by two families against a local authority for exceeding the six-week time limit for leaving them in bed and breakfast accommodation pending further inquiries, the Ombudsman awarded financial compensation.
-An award was also made in another case, in which a local authority placed an applicant in accommodation which was unsuitable because of her child's autism.
+An award was also made where a local authority placed a person in accommodation which was unsuitable because of her child's autism.
 She made them aware of this at the outset and evidence was provided a short time later.
 The authority failed to carry out a review of suitability and she remained there for 20 months.

-In the case of an applicant with impaired mobility and sense of balance who was placed in accommodation on the fourth floor without a lift, the Ombudsman recommended the local authority compensated the applicant as well as improved its procedures for dealing with suitability of interim accommodation.
+Where a person with impaired mobility and sense of balance was placed in accommodation on the fourth floor without a lift, the Ombudsman recommended the local authority paid compensation and improved its procedures for dealing with suitability of interim accommodation.

-Where a local authority failed to deal with a request to review the suitability of temporary accommodation it provided to a homeless applicant in an efficient and timely manner, the applicant was awarded financial compensation and the Ombudsman recommended an audit of all suitability review requests received within the relevant period to be conducted by the authority.
+Where a local authority failed to deal with a request to review the suitability of temporary accommodation in an efficient and timely manner, the person was awarded financial compensation.
+The Ombudsman recommended an audit of all suitability review requests received within the relevant period to be conducted by the authority.